ChillingVan/android-openGL-canvas/README.md

 ![filters](https://github.com/ChillingVan/android-openGL-canvas/raw/master/screenshots/filter_example.png)

-And can be used with camera, just run the camera sample code on a real device(not in emulator) to see what will happen.
+* And can be used with camera, just run the camera sample code on a real device(not in emulator) to see what will happen.

 ![camera](https://github.com/ChillingVan/android-openGL-canvas/raw/master/screenshots/camera-example.jpg)

+* If you do not want to use GLView, you can use OffScreenCanvas to draw things and fetch it by getDrawingBitmap.

 ## Notice
 * The onGLDraw method in GLView runs in its own thread but not the main thread.
 * I haven't implemented all the filters in GPUImage.
 I will add more later.
 If you need, you can take my code as example to implement your filter.
 It is simple.
+* Remember to call onResume and onPause in the Activity lifecycle when using GLContinuousView and GLContinuousTextureView.

 ## License
     Copyright 2012 CyberAgent, Inc.